wfraga/drupal_voting/README.md

 # Delivery for "Teste de Sistema de Votação Simples"

-This project is the delivery for "" which allows users to vote on questions registered by the administrator.
+This project is the delivery for the "Teste de Sistema de Votação Simples", which allows users to vote on questions registered by the administrator.

 ## Technical Highlights
 * **Drupal 11 & PHP 8.3**: Optimized for high concurrency and modern performance standards.